rbundschuh/CLEAR/README.md

 - `matplotlib`
 - `numpy`

+Processing samples from Human genome requires approximately 1GB of RAM, but this can vary based on the size of the reference genome and complexity of the coverage map.

 ## Installation
 1. Ensure that python is properly installed and available on the system path.
 2. Clone the CLEAR repository into a working folder for installation.